 If you have old forks and rakes that aren’t up to rigorous use around the garden anymore, use these as uprights to support climbing plants.

-If you don’t have the money to replace that wobbly old shed, consider relocating its contents and simply getting rid of it until you have the funds for a new one.
+Got a wobbly old shed in the corner?
+If money is too tight to replace it right now, consider relocating its contents and simply getting rid of it until you have the funds for a new one.
 You’ll be amazed how much better and more spacious your garden will look if you clear it away.
-Use some of the wood to create your own veg patch.
+You could even use some of the wood to create your own veg patch.

-Cuttings swap.
-Refresh your flowerbeds by asking friends for cuttings of plants from their gardens and offering some of yours in return.
+Another great garden makeover tip is to refresh your flower beds by asking friends for cuttings of plants from their gardens and offering some of yours in return.